Title

 A Philippine law aims to protect women and children from violence and threats to their safety and security, defining various acts of violence and providing penalties, protection orders, and support services for victims.

-It refers to any act or series of acts committed by any person against a woman who is his wife, former wife, or against a woman with whom the person has or had a sexual or dating relationship, or with whom he has a common child, or against her child, causing or likely to cause physical, sexual, psychological harm or suffering, or economic abuse including threats of such acts, battery, assault, coercion, harassment or arbitrary deprivation of liberty.
+It covers acts by any person against a woman who is the offender’s wife, former wife, or a woman with whom the person has/had a sexual or dating relationship, or with whom he has a common child, as well as against her child (legitimate or illegitimate), within or without the family abode—resulting in (or likely to result in) physical, sexual, psychological harm or suffering, or economic abuse.

 The Regional Trial Court designated as a Family Court has original and exclusive jurisdiction.
-In absence of such court, cases may be filed in the Regional Trial Court where the crime or its elements occurred.
+If no such court exists where the offense was committed, the case may be filed in the RTC where the crime or any of its elements was committed, at the complainant’s option.

 Analyze Cases Smarter, Faster